EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_on_CRIB.md

     - OutputPath: this is the base path to store outputs of the model.
 When the model runs, it creates `sitename_timestamped` directories under this path.
     - ForcingPath: a path to the forcing/driving data.
-    - ForcingFileName: name of the forcing file in a netcdf format.
+I.e. the Plumber2 dataset.
+    - Location: Location where the model should be run.
 Currently, the model runs at the site scale.
-For example, if we put the `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` here, the model runs at the `FI-Hyy` site.
+For example, if we put `FI-Hyy` here, the model runs at the `FI-Hyy` site.
-    - DurationSize: total number of time steps in which model runs.
-It can be `NA` or a number.
-Example `DurationSize=17520` runs the model for one year a half-hour time step i.e. `365*24*2=17520`.
+    - StartTime: The start time of the model, in the ISO 8601 format.
+For example:
+    `2001-01-01T00:00`.
+Note that the time can only be defined in half hour increments.
+    If you want the start time to be the first available data point of the forcing data, you can set StartTime to `NA`.
+    - EndTime: The end time of the model.
+Formatted the same way as the StartTime.
+    For example: `2001-12-31T23:30`.
+If you want the end time to be the last available data point of the forcing data, you can set EndTime to `NA`.

     To edit the config file, open the file with a text editor and change the paths.
 The variable names e.g. `SoilPropertyPath` should not be changed.